-Huge showerhead with 2 modes: gentle rain and concentrated rinse.
-Outstanding water pressure; great warranty.
+Huge with 2 modes: gentle rain and concentrated rinse.
+Outstanding water pressure.

-Expensive, but here's a hint: go for the basic chrome finish to save some money.
+Expensive, but here's a tip: Go for the basic chrome finish to save some money.

 Infinitely adjustable water streams, built to last, and the price is reasonable.

-It is a low-flow shower head, but the company includes instructions on how to remove the flow regulator.
+It is a low-flow model, but the company includes instructions on how to remove the flow regulator.

-5 spray patterns including massage; affordable; filter removes chlorine in water, which is better for hair and skin.
+5 spray patterns including massage.
+Affordable; filter removes chlorine from water, which is better for hair and skin.

 Filter has to be changed every 10,000 gallons — not expensive, but very inconvenient.

-Many people don't think too much about their showerhead; they just use whichever one comes with the shower.
+People often don't think too much about their showerhead and just use whichever one comes with the shower.
 However, switching things up could give you a much more satisfying showering experience.

 As it turns out, showerheads are the perfect place for dangerous bacteria to grow and thrive.
 For example, the Mycobacterium avium complex (MAC) that grow on some showerheads can cause lung infections.
 Granted, these bacteria shouldn't cause too much of a problem for healthy individuals.
 But they pose a definite risk to people with weakened immune systems.